louismullie/temp-data/markdown_final/7cc2aeee-14f4-46cd-b63d-36ba5abadda8.md

 - **Data extraction**: Three investigators independently abstracted study reports.
 The investigators of the original publications were contacted if required information was not available.

 - **Data synthesis**: Nine of the eleven trials testing high-dose vitamin E (≥ 400 IU/d) showed increased risk (risk difference > 0) for all-cause mortality in comparisons of vitamin E versus control.
 The pooled all-cause mortality risk difference in high-dose vitamin E trials was 39 per 10,000 persons (95% CI, 3 to 74 per 10,000 persons; P = 0.035).
 For low-dose vitamin E trials, the risk difference was -16 per 10,000 persons (CI, -41 to 10 per 10,000 persons; P > 0.2).
-A dose-response analysis showed a..[text is incomplete].
+A dose-response analysis showed a. [text is incomplete].

 ---